vitorstabile/logic-programming-basics/README.md

 #### <a name="chapter1part3"></a>Chapter 1 - Part 3: What is Computers

-A machine that is capable to automate calculos algorithms.
+A machine that is capable to automate calculus algorithms.
 Usually, it represents a computer in an abstract form by a very simple diagram showing a processing unit capable of using data that comes from or must be stored both in memory and in input and output devices:

 <br>